We’ve been setting appointments for insurance agents since 2006.

 “Last time I came in for a review, he/she just tried to sell me more insurance the whole time!
 I don’t want to come in for a sales meeting.”

-While cross-selling and upselling are vital to your agency’s success, it’s important that you don’t come across as an insurance salesperson.
+While cross-selling and upselling are vital to your agency’s success, it’s crucial that you don’t come across as just an insurance salesperson.

 Lesson #4: Software matters.